tbela99/css-parser/files/css-module.md

 ### Pure scope

-require to use at least one id or class in selectors. it will throw an error it there are no id or class name in the selector.
+Require the use at least one id or class in selectors.
+It will throw an error it there are no id or class name in the selector.

 ```typescript